-In addition, students must complete a minor dissertation (15,000 to 30,000 words).
+In addition, students must comp lete a minor dissertation (15,000 to 30,000 words).
 The topic of the dissertation must be approved by the Programme Director and each student will be assigned a supervisor (who will normally be a Department staff member) with whom they will meet regularly to report on progress with their dissertation.
 All candidates must attend a weekly Department research seminar held throughout the year and must present a draft of their dissertation to the seminar during the second semester.

-Enquiries regarding application procedure and details of courses should be made to:

-Postgraduate Admissions, Department of Economics

-Telephone: 01-7168505 or 7168272; fax: 01-2830068

-before 31 July of the year of entry.
+Enquiries regarding application procedure and details of courses should be made to: Postgraduate Admissions, Department of Economics, John Henry Newman Building, University College Dublin, Belfield, Dublin 4 (telephone: 01-7168505 or 7168272; fax: 01-2830068) before 31 July of the year of entry.

 Application from overseas graduates should be made before 1 May of the year of entry.